Energy policy of Morocco: Oil and natural gas

 Morocco's exploration of offshore and onshore oil drilling in Moroccan Sahara, which is believed to contain viable hydrocarbon reserves, has been controversial.
 Foreign companies operating under Moroccan concession in Moroccan Sahara - companies such as Total, Svitzer, Nopec, and Kerr-McGee - were targets of international protest campaigns over the disputed territory.
 All eventually ended their operations in Moroccan Sahara amidst protests from the exiled Sahrawi government and pro-Sahrawi groups.
 The Kerr-McGee company had been granted exploration contracts by the Moroccan government in 2001, but it withdrew in 2006, reasoning that the possible oil and gas stores were not as promising as earlier data had suggested.
 Kerr-McGee's divestiture was followed by an agreement between the US oil company Kosmos Energy and Morocco's Ministry for Natural Resources and Mines along with the Office National des Hydrocarbures et des Mines (ONHYM).
-Since then, the Kronos company decided to withdraw, also citing the insufficient hydrocarbon resources, but adding the reason that the decision was influenced by "the sensitivity of the area and the requirements of international law" as indicated in the 2002 United Nations legal opinion on resource exploration and development in non-self-governing territories.
+Since then, the Kosmos company has decided to withdraw, also citing the insufficient hydrocarbon resources, but adding that the decision was influenced by "the sensitivity of the area and the requirements of international law" as indicated in the 2002 United Nations legal opinion on resource exploration and development in non-self-governing territories.

 Morocco is a transit center for Algerian gas exports to Spain and Portugal.
 These are transported across the Strait of Gibraltar via the 300–350 Bcf/year Maghreb-Europe Gas (MEG) pipeline.
 Natural gas from the MEG pipeline will be used to power Morocco's power project in Al Wahda.

 Refining

-Morocco has two refineries that are owned by Saudi-based Corral Holdings Societe Marocaine d’Industrie de Raffinage (Samir).
-The refineries are located at Mohammedia and Sidi Kacem and have a combined capacity of 154901 oilbbl/d.
-In 2004, the Mohammedia plant returned to near full-capacity output levels, following the completion of repairs needed after a severe flood and massive fire in November 2002.
-Because of the completed repairs, refinery output surged 49 percent in 2004.
-The Mohammedia plant currently produces 80 – 90 percent of the country's refined petroleum products.
-In June 2005, Samir awarded a $628 million contract to modernize the Mohammedia refinery to a consortium led by Italy's Snamprogetti SpA and Turkey's Tekefen Company.
-Morocco hopes the refinery upgrade will prepare the refinery for competing with foreign producers when the market is liberalized in 2009.
-The upgrade is expected to be complete in 2008.
+By 1992, Morocco had two major operating refineries, located in Mohammedia and Sidi Kacem.
+These were operated by the Société Anonyme Marocaine de l’Industrie du Raffinage (SAMIR).
+Samir was founded in 1959, nationalized in 1973, and re-privatized in 1997.
+In 2007, Sidi Kacem refinery was producing around 30,000 barrels a day, and the refinery in Mohammedia had a capacity of around 155,000 barrels a day.
+By 2014, the Mohammedia refinery was in debt and losing money.
+It was shut down temporarily in 2015, and permanently in 2019.
+When it was closed, it had been the only operating refinery in the nation.
+Although Samir's owner, Mohammed Hussein Al Amoudi, had stated that he would bail the refinery out of bankruptcy, as of 2026, it was still inactive.